grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Not without main power through the boat."

-Hemi nodded, and slipped down the to the lower decks to go after the gear he needed.
+Hemi nodded, and slipped down to the lower decks to go after the gear he needed.

 Percy grabbed at the boat PA mic and thumbed the transmitter, but there was no power to any of the radios.
 She leaned over the hatch to the sonar compartment.
 "Owen!
 Go find Chips and help her get the power back on."